ROUND HILL ANTI-BULLYING COMMITTEE

 Mission of RHABC Committee

 This committee is made up of faculty and parents in an effort to stop bullying before it happens.
 The goal of this committee is to help foster an environment where students feel safe, valued, respected and accepted.
-Part of the committee's goal this year will be to have a theme every month that illustrates good values such as kindness, respect, friendship etc. Every month our guidance counselor Mrs. Teare, the school psychologist Dr. Kerrigan, our principal Mr. Kiel, and our assistant principal Mrs. Williams read books to classes that illustrate the theme of the month.
+Part of the committee's goal this year will be to have a theme every month that illustrates good values such as kindness, respect, friendship etc. Every month our guidance counselor Mrs. Teare, the school psychologist Dr. Kerrigan, and our principal Mr. Kiel read books to classes that illustrate the theme of the month.
 Students are encouraged to emulate these principles of kindness.
 Throughout the school year there will also be assemblies specifically targeting our anti-bullying theme as well as an awards program to encourage our students.

 Definition of Bullying: